jhumigas/payloads-stats-backend/README.md

 #### Payload Stats

 HTTP server that exposes a `/stats` route.
-The server is be able to:
+The server is able to:

 - Receive the JSON payloads sent by devices
 - Write the data into a postgreSQL database (in a `stats` table).
 Each row in the table should be the aggregation of payloads received during a **5 minutes time window**.
 The table should have the following columns: